gasparka/thesis/docs/vhdl_extensions.rst

 Inferring registers with variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While 'signals' and 'signal assignment' are the VHDL way of defining registers, it poses a major problem because they
+While 'signals' and 'signal assignment' are the VHDL way of defining registers, they pose a major problem because they
 are hard to map to any other language than VHDL.
 This work aims to
 use variables instead, because they are the same in every other programming language.